Graphic header with pictures of students, parents and teachers, with the text: National for best practice in inclusive education for autistic students

 Professor Suzanne Carrington (Project Co-lead)

-Suzanne was the Program Director of the School Years Program for Autism CRC from 2013-2022.
-She is a trained educator, and worked in early childhood, primary, secondary and special schools.
-Suzanne has 30 years of experience working in universities including teaching, research, international development, and various leadership roles.
-Suzanne’s areas of expertise are in inclusive education, ethical/transformative leadership for inclusive schools, disability and teacher preparation for inclusive schools.
+Suzanne (she/her) has 30 years of experience working in universities including teaching, research, international development, and various leadership roles.
+She is a qualified teacher, and has worked in early childhood, primary, secondary, and special schools.
+She was also the Program Director of the School Years Program for Autism CRC from 2013–2022.
+Suzanne’s areas of expertise are in inclusive education, ethical/transformative leadership for inclusive schools, disability, and teacher preparation for inclusive schools.

 Dr Emma Goodall (Project Co-lead)

-Emma is an auDHD researcher and public policy professional working within Australasia to improve life outcomes for neurodivergent individuals.
-She is an experienced and qualified teacher at pre-school and school levels and has worked across all levels of education as a teacher, specialist teacher and consultant including working with federally funded autism projects.
+Emma (she/her) is an auDHD (autistic and ADHD) researcher and public policy professional working within Australasia to improve life outcomes for neurodivergent individuals.
+She is an experienced and qualified teacher at pre-school and school levels and has worked across all levels of education as a teacher, specialist teacher, and consultant, including working with federally funded autism projects.

 Dr Annetta Cayas

-Annetta is a Post-Doctoral Research Fellow at Griffith University; she also works as a sessional academic at Queensland University of Technology.
-Her research explores the intersection of families and schooling, and investigates how educational policy and school requirements for parent engagement impact the day-to-day experiences of diverse young people, parents, families and educators.
+Annetta (she/her) is a Post-Doctoral Research Fellow at Griffith University, and lectures in teacher education at Queensland University of Technology.
+She is also a registered secondary teacher and a parent of neurodivergent children.
+Annetta's research explores the intersection of families and schooling and investigates how educational policy and school requirements for parent engagement impact the day-to-day experiences of diverse young people, parents, families, and educators.

 Dr Elizabeth J. Cook

-Elizabeth is autistic and has ADHD.
+Elizabeth (she/her) is autistic and has ADHD.
 She is currently a Post-Doctoral Research Fellow in the School of Education at Queensland University of Technology, and a sessional academic at Edith Cowan University.
-Elizabeth has over a decade of experience in education, evaluation and applied research.
-She has contributed to large-scale evaluations for education departments, government agencies and not-for-profits across early childhood, school and higher education sectors.
+Elizabeth has over a decade of experience in education, evaluation, and applied research.
+She has contributed to large-scale evaluations for education departments, government agencies, and not-for-profits across early childhood, school, and higher education sectors.